ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/containment-checking.md

 :material-github: [GatorGrader](https://github.com/GatorEducator/gatorgrader) to
 automatically check your program and technical writing.
 Please note that this project is not accompanied by any automated test cases!
-Can you implement some tests to confirm that the containment checking works correctly?
+Can you implement some tests to confirm that the containment checks work correctly?

 ???+ note